 SSM Health - Illinois in conjunction with Oza Cancer Center seeks a Hematology/Oncology Physician to join its growing team.
-Join and established practice with one other physician and two hem/onc NP's in a newly renovated Cancer Center on the campus of Good Samaritan Hospital in Mt.
+Join and established practice with two hem/onc NP's in a newly renovated Cancer Center on the campus of Good Samaritan Hospital in Mt.
 Vernon, Illinois.

 This is an employed position with SSM Health Medical Group, a premier multi-specialty group located in Mt.
 Vernon and Centralia, Illinois, and will have responsibility of see patients in both locations.
 SSM Health - Illinois is located where easy access is available to St. Louis, Chicago, Evansville, Indianapolis & Louisville.